zebbra/data_aggregator/docs/development.md

 ## Start coding

+- ensure you have your `.env` file in place in the root of the project folder (an example could be found in `.env.test`) and it get picket up by the application when you start it (e.g. use `direnv allow` to load the environment variables into your shell session or your favourite method to load env vars)
 - Run `mix deps.get && mix compile --force && mix git_hooks.install` to work with the project specific git hooks
-- Run `docker compose up` in one of your terminals, to start services around our application
+- Run `docker compose up` in one of your terminals, to start services around our application - if there are any
 - Run `mix setup` to install and setup dependencies
 - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser to see the app
+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser to see the app and start developing.

-on [`localhost:9000`](http://localhost:9000) minio, our S3 storage is running. you can check uploaded files there as well

-### modifying the database
+### Working with and modifying the database

 hard init whole system including reset of all migrations (during development):